robcah/mlVAR_MissingDataModelling/README.md

 1. Run R-code `BRC_mlVAR_Analysis_MultipleDatasets.R` either in R or RStudio.
 This produce two sets of mlVAR networks for the original and the imputed data, each set consist of networks: temporal, between-subjects and contemporaneous.

-1. Follow the instructions from jupyter notebook `mlVAR3datasets_PsyNetworksPlot.ipynb` to plot results of both mlVAR set of networks.
+1. Run and follow the instructions from jupyter notebook `mlVAR3datasets_PsyNetworksPlot.ipynb` to plot results of both mlVAR set of networks.